Colin Blythe: Memorials

 Blythe is buried in the Oxford Road Commonwealth War Graves Commission Cemetery near Ypres.
 His headstone bears the inscription, chosen by his wife, "In loving memory of my dear husband, the Kent & England cricketer".
 A memorial to him and the other members of Kent's sides who died during the war was erected at the St Lawrence Ground in Canterbury in 1919.
 The idea of a memorial was discussed by the Kent Committee as early as December 1917, subject to approval by his widow, and noted in The Times in April 1918.
 The memorial, which initially took the form of a drinking fountain, was unveiled by Lord George Hamilton in August 1919.
 Inscribed in block letters on the west face of the plinth was the dedication: "To the memory of Colin Blythe of the Kent Eleven who volunteered for active service upon the outbreak of hostilities in the Great War of 1914–18 and was killed at Ypres on the 18th Nov 1917.
 Aged 38 he was unsurpassed among the famous bowlers of the period and beloved by his fellow cricketers".
 The date was wrong: Blythe was killed on the 8th.

 The memorial was originally sited on the Old Dover Road side of the ground, just inside the main entrance and next to a memorial to Fuller Pilch.
+Pelham Warner, who had played with Blythe for England and was a great admirer of his, laid a wreath at the memorial during the 1919 Canterbury Cricket Week, beginning a tradition which has continued.
 It was removed from its initial site during redevelopment of the ground in the early 21st century and restored.
 It was rededicated, with a corrected inscription, inside the Nackington Road entrance of the ground in 2017 on the centenary of Blythe's death.
-Pelham Warner, who had played with Blythe for England and was a great admirer of his, laid a wreath at the memorial during the 1919 Canterbury Cricket Week, beginning a tradition which has continued.

 Blythe is also commemorated by a decorative mural in Tonbridge Parish Church, on the town's war memorial and has a road in North Tonbridge named after him.
 Both the Tonbridge mural and the Canterbury memorial were designed by Walter Cave, the vice-president of the Royal Institute of British Architects.
 Two of Blythe's wallets, torn by the shrapnel which killed him, are on display inside the pavilion at Canterbury.